Skip to main content

 African Mango and Reduced Body Weight

-Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-No standardized dose or form data were reported across studies, limiting practical guidance.
-Effect sizes varied from small to large, indicating inconsistency in the magnitude of benefit.
+Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
+Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Most studies did not specify the dose or form of the extract, limiting the ability to recommend a specific regimen.

 Time to effect